mgnfy-view/mobility-protocol/README.md

 ## About The Project

-A Bitcoin collateralized fixed term, fixed rate, peer-to-peer lending protocol on Sui.
+A Bitcoin collateralized, fixed term, fixed rate lending protocol on Sui.

 ### Built With